davidmrtz-dev/newsweek-clone-bootstrap/README.md

 ## Getting Started
 - Download the repo in your computer.
-- Drag and drop the index.html file from the dist folder into your web browser.
+- Drag and drop the index.html file into your web browser.
 - Enjoy.